samuliwritescode/gwtpolymer/README.md

 # Use GWT widget as Polymer web component

 So you got an existing GWT widget and you would like to publish it to pure html/JS audience preferably as a web component.
-In this case you have a problem and hopefully this article will help you resolve that problem.
+In this case you have a problem but hopefully this article will help you resolve that problem.

 ### Extra hacks necessary to get it working
-* GWT 2.7.0: enable Js interop compilation by adding compilation parameter jsInteropMode=JS
+* GWT 2.7.0: enable Js interop compilation by adding the compilation parameter jsInteropMode=JS
-* Make GWT widgetset to be one file by using sso linker.
+* Make GWT widgetset compilation result to be one file by using the sso linker.

 ## GWT Js interop API
 Traditional GWT application is a monolithic chunk of javascript binary that does it magic hidden from plain old JavaScript / html.
-Luckily as of version 2.7 of GWT the project has released API for next generation GWT/JS interop. https://docs.google.com/document/d/1tir74SB-ZWrs-gQ8w-lOEV3oMY6u6lF2MmNivDEihZ4/edit
+Luckily as of version 2.7 of GWT the project has released API for next generation GWT/JS interop.
+See https://docs.google.com/document/d/1tir74SB-ZWrs-gQ8w-lOEV3oMY6u6lF2MmNivDEihZ4/edit

 By annotating classes and types that are supposed to be exposed to javascript the black box of GWT is bleached a bit.
 Basically you have to annotate everything that is going to be published to javascript in this manner: